REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Experiments

 \system-DiT is trained on the above Pexels dataset and an internal dataset with 5M videos containing high-resolution text-video pairs.
 As described in Sec.~\ref{sec:reducio_dit}, we adopt a multi-stage training strategy to train the model from low resolution to high resolution.
 We first train \system-DiT-256 using a batch size of 512 on 4 Nvidia A100 80G GPUs for around 900 A100 hours and initialize model weights with PixArt-$\alpha$-256~\cite{chen2023pixart}.
 Then we fine-tune on $512^2$ videos shortly for 300 A100 hours to obtain \system-DiT-512.
 In the third stage, we randomly sample video batches from 40 aspect ratio buckets, which is the same as the setting in PixArt-$\alpha$.
 We leverage 8 AMD MI300 GPUs to support a training batch size of 768 and fine-tune \system-DiT-1024 for 1000 GPU hours.

 We adopt DPM-Solver++~\cite{lu2022dpm} as the sampling algorithm for efficient inference and set the sampling step to 20.
-For evaluation in \cref{tab:dit_sota}, we calculate the speed of generating 16-frame video clips on a single A100 80G GPU and denote out-of-memory as OOM.
-For \system-DiT, we use PixArt-$\alpha$-256 and PixArt-$\alpha$-1024 to generate the content frame for $256^2$ and $1024^2$ videos, respectively.
-We report the FVD and IS scores of \system-DiT-512 under the zero-shot setting on UCF-101~\cite{ucf101} and MSR-VTT~\cite{msrvtt}.
-Since our method is a two-stage video generation approach, which requires a condition image prior, we follow MicroCinema~\cite{wang2024microcinema} to use SDXL~\cite{podell2023sdxl} to generate the condition image for all the evaluations, including the FVD on UCF-101 and MSR-VTT.
+For evaluation in \cref{tab:dit_sota}, we use PixArt-$\alpha$-256 and PixArt-$\alpha$-1024 to generate the content frame for $256^2$ and $1024^2$ videos, respectively.
+We denote out-of-memory as OOM and calculate the speed of generating 16-frame video clips on a single A100 80G GPU, including both text-to-image and text-image to video cost.
+For \system-DiT, We report the FVD and IS scores of \system-DiT-512 under the zero-shot setting on UCF-101~\cite{ucf101} and MSR-VTT~\cite{msrvtt}.
+Since our model performs image-to-video generation and requires a condition image prior for the text-to-video pipeline, we follow MicroCinema~\cite{wang2024microcinema} to use SDXL~\cite{podell2023sdxl} to generate the condition image and LLaVA-1.5~\cite{liu2024improved} to generate captions for FVD evaluations on UCF-101 and MSR-VTT.
 Additionally, we evaluate \system-DiT-512 on the recent video generation benchmark VBench~\cite{huang2024vbench}.